 Supersets are excellent for isolation exercises as you can select two truly opposing muscles and work them together.
 For compound exercises there may be a lot of different muscles performing the movement and some may fatigue to the detriment of the second exercise.

-If you are specifically training for strength (typically less than six repetitions per set with heavy weights) with movements such as a deadlift, squat or bench press I would suggest doing single sets instead of supersets and putting your sole focus into that one movement.
+If you are specifically training for strength (typically less than six repetitions per set with heavy weights) with movements such as a deadlift, squat or bench press try doing single sets instead of supersets and putting your sole focus into that one movement.

 Examples of supersets